voxpupuli/beaker/docs/how_to/hypervisors/vsphere.md

 These follow the conventions used by Cloud Provisioner and Fog.

+>Note: Your fog credential file location may be specified in the 'CONFIG' section using the 'dot_fog' setting

 There are two possible `hypervisor` hypervisor-types to use for vSphere testing, `vsphere` and `vcloud`.

 ### `hypervisor: vsphere`